Jaehoon-Sung/jaehoon-sung-mysql-masterbook/part-1/README.md

 Commands shown below are called `DDL`, `Data Definition Language`.

 MySQL requires a semicolon (;) at the end of each SQL statement if you want to execute it.
-If you don't add a semicolon at the end, SQL will just waits for you, assuming that you enter additional SQL statements before execution!
-In this masterbook, I added a semicolon at the end of every statement as if I would execute SQL statements on terminal.
+If you don't add a semicolon at the end, SQL will just wait for you, assuming that you will enter additional SQL statements before execution!
+In this masterbook, I have added a semicolon at the end of every statement as if I were executing SQL statements in a terminal.

+If you want to copy and paste statements from this masterbook, you should exclude the trailing semicolon before pasting them into a terminal.
+If you include the semicolon, SQL will run the statements immediately and may throw errors.
+Although it should not affect your database in most cases, you should still be careful.

-### Create & Delete a database and a table
+### Creating and Deleting a Database and a Table

 > #### Command to create a new database
 >